1984

 Relationships do have their darker side and I like to write about it."[30]

-Something To Do he wrote as an expression of the boredom he felt for
+Martin wrote Something to Do as an expression of the boredom he felt for

 Basildon: "You can become what we call a total spam, which is like a real beer